hotndy/beautiful-jekyll/projects/WideAngleSPP.md

 > Jie Chen, Junhui Hou, Yun Ni, and Lap-Pui.
 Chau, "Accurate Light Field Depth Estimation with Superpixel Regularization over Partially Occluded Regions,'' _IEEE Transactions on Image Processing_ **(IEEE TIP)**, vol. 27, no. 10, pp. 4889-4900, 2018. [[pdf](https://arxiv.org/abs/1708.01964)] [[code](https://github.com/hotndy/LFDepth_POBR)]

 - With a camera pose estimation that linkes the positions of the WAL and the NAH, we can use the positional gride as guide for super-resolution operations.
 This is highly similar to light field spatial super-resolution on which topic we have some prior research.
-> * Henry W. F. Yeung, Junhui Hou, Xiaoming Chen, Jie Chen, Zhibo Chen, and Yuk Ying Chung, "Light Field Spatial Super-Resolution Using Deep Spatial-Angular Interleaved CNN,'' acceptef by _IEEE Transactions on Image Processing_ **(IEEE TIP)**.
+> Henry W. F. Yeung, Junhui Hou, Xiaoming Chen, Jie Chen, Zhibo Chen, and Yuk Ying Chung, "Light Field Spatial Super-Resolution Using Deep Spatial-Angular Interleaved CNN,'' acceptef by _IEEE Transactions on Image Processing_ **(IEEE TIP)**.

-We investigate the challenge of synthesizing dense light fields based on very sparse inputs.
-With a coarse-to-fine spatial-angular clue modeling, high quality views could be reconstructed that out-performs state-of-the-art methods.
+- The major challenge we face for this problem however, is the extrapolation of high frequency conetents from liminted angle of view, and the propagation of it to wider angles.
+We have some current on-going research, which is currently under review process of a CV publication venue.
+The solution we proposed was called a **Stratified Labelling for Surface Consistent Parallax Correction and Occlusion Prediction**, which uses a Generative Adversarial Network (GAN) to extend the camera baseline up to 10 times wider, based on the given narrow baseline references as input.
+We show some preliminary results here.
+In these results, we used a narrow baselined 3 captures to render the scene's appearance that is from a wider baseline angle.
+(Currently, this problem set up is a little different from WAL super-resolution based on NAH, however the solution can be largely similar.)

 <p align='center'><figure class="image">
 <img src="https://hotndy.github.io/projects/Extrapolation/workshop-1.gif" width="460px">